EventStore/EventStore/docs/configuration/README.md

 ## Environment variables

-You can also set all arguments with environment variables.
+You can set all arguments can also as environment variables.
 All variables are prefixed with `EVENTSTORE_` and normally follow the pattern `EVENTSTORE_{option}`.
 For example, setting the `EVENTSTORE_LOG` variable would instruct the server to use a custom location for log files.

 Environment variables override all the options specified in configuration files.